fb-sean/kick-website-endpoints/README.md

 # kick-website-endpoints

+# Info!
+> Kick now published their public API you can find that one at https://docs.kick.com

 ## A list of known endpoints of kick.com.
 (Open a pull request to add or remove some.)
 ### Includes a list of all current known api routes too.